ChawkiOS/deno-rest-api/README.md

-# REST API with Deno and Drash
+# Deno and Drash Rest API
-A simple API for weight tracker app
+A simple API for weight tracker app built with Drash (REST microframework for Deno).

 ### Used VS Code extensions